pallets/click/docs/complex.rst

         ctx.obj = Repo(repo_home, debug)

-So let's understand what this does.
+Let's understand what this does.
 We create a group command which can have subcommands.
 When it is invoked, it will create an instance of a ``Repo`` class.
 This holds the state for our command line tool.
 In this case, it just remembers some parameters, but at this point it could also